rimanfarhood/Chic-Salon/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)
+This section should describe the process you went through to deploy the project to a hosting platform

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab